 When retired Nebraskan businessman Mel Bladeswell, who is touring the Californian coastline with his wife, hears about the suspicious death of an unidentified middle-aged man on the beach in Santa Cruz, it sets his overactive mind thinking back to unexplained deaths in Yellowstone Park and Yosemite during his previous summer vacations.

 Then he reaches Escondido, a little resort in the hills between the San Simeon Highway and the city of San Luis Obispo, for an arranged one-week break with his childhood friend from Omaha, Chet Hoffman.
 And there, the Bladeswells encounter three mature women vacationers, each one a recent widow, all of whom appear to have designs on the ‘prosperous,’ personable, eligible Chet.

 Something doesn’t seem right to Mel, and suddenly his imagination starts running wild.
 Could one of these flirtatious, unfettered women possibly be a practised husband killer?

 Relying on his fine ‘powers of observation and his ability to put two and two together,’ Mel starts to play detective by prying into their lives, surreptitiously searching their cabins and their belongings for clues and, ultimately, landing himself in a whole heap of trouble.

 Although Carey’s fanciful tale may stretch the long arm of coincidence to extremes, the attractive setting, brisk pace and intriguing set-up make this one a compelling read.

-Nicholas Litchfield’s review of Bernice Carey’s powerful psychological drama The Man Who Got Away With It and tongue-in-cheek whodunit The Three Widows is published today in the Lancashire Post and syndicated to 25 newspapers across the UK.
+My review of Bernice Carey’s powerful psychological drama The Man Who Got Away With It and tongue-in-cheek whodunit The Three Widows was published in the Lancashire Post on May 20, 2019, and syndicated to 25 newspapers across the UK.
 Archived online access to these reviews as they originally appeared, featuring my byline, can be found at these weblinks: